Last Updated on August 12, 2022 by Sorin Petroj

-The ITTF has set some very specific standards for balls.
-The regulations are meant to make sure the balls all behave the same way, something that is crucial for tournaments and competitions.
+The ITTF has set some precise standards for a ping pong ball.
+The regulations are meant to make sure the balls behave the same way, which is crucial for tournaments and competitions.

-- Diameter: The diameter of the ball must be 40 mmm.
+- Diameter: The diameter of the official plastic ball must be 40 mm.
 However, there is always a variation, and the manufacturer must pass the ITTF sample test for final approval.

-- Roundness: ITTF balls must be round.
+- Roundness: ITTF official ball must be round.
 It is the difference between the maximum and minimum diameters.
-Celluloid balls must have a roundness less than .25 millimeters.
+Celluloid balls must have a roundness of fewer than .25 millimeters.

 - Must not veer: Veer is yet another roundness metric and the degree to which it deviates from a straight line.
-This metric tests if the ball is round and how much it deviates from a straight line when rolling down an incline.
+This metric tests whether the ball is round and how it differs from a straight line when rolling down an incline.

-- Consistent bounce: The balls must have the quality of providing a consistent bounce.
+- Consistency: The new plastic balls must have the quality of providing a consistent bounce.
 When balls are dropped from 305 mm, they should bounce back to 240-260 mm.

-- Uniform hardness: ITTF balls must have a uniform hardness.
-The hardness of a ball is determined by measuring how much a pin indents it with a set amount of force, which is then measured on the pole and the seam.
+- Uniform hardness: ITTF competition balls must have a consistent hardness.
+The hardness of a ball is determined by measuring how much a pin indents it with a set amount of force, which is then calculated on the pole and the seam.

-- Color: ITTF balls should either be white or orange and with a matt finish.
+- Ball Colors: ITTF balls should either be white or orange with a matt finish.

 - Labeling: ITTF requires that non-celluloid balls be labeled as 40+.
-Each ball must have the ITTF approval code on the packaging.
-Also, table tennis balls not bearing the ITTF approved stamp color should be considered unapproved.
+Each ping pong ball must have the ITTF approval code on the packaging.
+Also, table tennis balls not bearing the ITTF-approved stamp color should be considered unapproved.

 - Star rating: The balls must not exceed a star rating of 3.
-It’s important to keep up with ITTF regulations as they do change frequently.
-To find a current list of ITTF-approved table tennis balls, you can check here: https://ittf.cdnomega.com/eu/2019/07/Balls_2019_11.pdf.
+It’s essential to keep up with ITTF regulations as they change frequently.
+You can find a current list of ITTF-approved best ping pong balls: https://ittf.cdnomega.com/eu/2019/07/Balls_2019_11.pdf.

-What type of table tennis balls are used in Olympic tournaments?
+What type of ping pong balls are used in Olympic tournaments?

-Table tennis balls that are approved by the International Table Tennis Federation (ITTF) are used in the Olympics.
+Table tennis balls approved by the International Table Tennis Federation (ITTF) are used in the Olympics.

 What does the 40+ stand for table tennis balls?

-What is the difference between seamless table tennis balls and those with seams?
+What is the difference between seamless balls and those with seams?

-Seam VS seamless table tennis balls: In general, celluloid table tennis balls used to be seamless, and those were more durable and provided more spin.
-As the ITTF standard rules for ball material changed from celluloid to plastic, manufacturers started supplying plastic balls with seam.
+Seam vs. seamless ping pong balls: In general, celluloid ping pong balls used to be seamless and more durable and provided more spin.
+Manufacturers started supplying plastic balls with seams as the ITTF standard rules for ball material changed from celluloid to plastic.

-However, you can get ITTF-compliant seamless table tennis balls.
-Some of the best seamless table tennis balls that comply with the ITTF standards are Xiom V40+, Raise 40+, JOOLA Flash 40+, and Xushaofa seamless table tennis balls.
-On the other hand, Champion 1-star balls are also seamless ping pong balls.
+However, you can get ITTF-compliant seamless balls.
+Some of the best seamless table tennis balls that comply with the ITTF standards are Xiom V40+, Raise 40+, JOOLA Flash 40+, and Xushaofa balls.
+On the other hand, Champion 1-star balls are also seamless balls.

-What is the difference between 3-star and 1-star balls?
+What is the difference between 3-star and 1-star ping pong balls?

-Although 1-star balls are less durable than 3-stars, these balls are very affordable and are usually available in bulk of 100-200.
+Secondly, the 1-star balls are less durable than 3-stars; these balls are very affordable and are usually available in bulk of 100-200.
 But not all 3-stars are approved by the ITTF.
-Hence, if you are planning to purchase a ball for the ITTF tournament, it is important first to identify if the ball is approved by the ITTF.

 What are table tennis balls made of?

-What are the best table tennis balls to use for practice?
+What are the best ping pong balls to use for practice?

-JOOLA, STIGA, and Butterfly are three of the best brands of balls that are consistently praised among both professionals and amateurs alike.
+Joola, Stiga, and Butterfly are three of the best table tennis brands of plastic balls consistently praised among professionals and amateurs alike.
 But the only catch is you cannot buy any of the brands in bulk.